osmandapp/docs/content/osmand/plugins/trip-recording.md

 Once recorded and saved, tracks can be managed, as follows:

-- in **My Places** to view all ever recorded pieces of data as a file in the [GPX format](https://en.wikipedia.org/wiki/GPS_Exchange_Format);
+- in **My Places**, so that to view all ever recorded pieces of data as a file in the [GPX format](https://en.wikipedia.org/wiki/GPS_Exchange_Format);

-- in **Configure map** to select a specific track and display it on the map;
+- in **Configure map**, so that to select a specific track and display it on the map;

-- with the [context menu of the track](/osmand/map/track-context-menu) selected on the map to adjust the appearance, to update points on the route, to view segments, to start navigation along the track/segment, and/or other options.
+- with the **Context menu** of the track on the map, so that to adjust the appearance, to update points on the route, to view segments, to start navigation along the track/segment, and/or other options.